WebView-CG/webview-survey/README.md

 - [ ] X5 WebView (Tencent Browser Services WebView)
 - [ ] Other [ comment ]

-## Do you know how to file bugs and search for documentation about WebView?
+## 7. Do you know how to file bugs and search for documentation about WebView?

 - [ ] Yes
 - [ ] No
 - [ ] Unsure

-## Do you feel WebView documentation is adequate?
+## 8. Do you feel WebView documentation is adequate?

 - [ ] Yes
 - [ ] No
 - [ ] Unsure [ comment ]

-## How do you keep track of web platform features that are available in WebViews?
+## 9. How do you keep track of web platform features that are available in WebViews?

 - [ ] Blogs
 - [ ] Release notes
+- [ ] Announcements
+- [ ] Social Media
 - [ ] [ other ]

-## What programming language is utilized in your embedding solution?
+## 10 .What programming language is utilized in your embedding solution?

 [open text]

-## How are you achieving consistent behavior and rendering across different platforms and devices using WebView ?
+## 11. How are you achieving consistent behavior and rendering across different platforms and devices using WebView ?

 [open text]

-## What approaches do you take to test WebViews and ensure their behavior remains consistent across various devices and platforms?
+## 12. What approaches do you take to test WebViews and ensure their behavior remains consistent across various devices and platforms?

 [open text]

-## Are there features or functionality missing from Progressive Web Apps (PWAs) that if added would motivate you to maintaining a PWA instead of your WebView-based solution?
+## 13. Are there features or functionality missing from Progressive Web Apps (PWAs) that if added would motivate you to maintaining a PWA instead of your WebView-based solution?

 [open text]

-## How do you decide when to use a WebView vs navigating to a browser app?
+## 14. How do you decide when to use a WebView vs navigating to a browser app?

 [open text]

-## How do you work around some of the shortcomings of WebView today?
+## 15. How do you work around some of the shortcomings of WebView today?

 [open text]

-## What are your thoughts about WebView from a privacy and security point of view?
+## 16. What are your thoughts about WebView from a privacy and security point of view?

 [open text]